rmatzke1/csca-5028-final-project/README.md

 # CSCA 5028 - Final Project

 For my final project, I have decided to create a movie recap application.
-This application contains:
+This project contains:

 - **Data Collector** - Pulls latest videos from a collection of YouTube movie recap channels.
-- **Data Analyzer** - Analyzes the collected recap videos to determine the genre.
+- **Data Analyzer** - Analyzes the collected videos data to determine the genre.
+- **REST API** - Backend for serving data to the frontend via REST.
-- **Web Application** - Frontend for displaying the movie recaps.
+- **Web UI** - Frontend for displaying analyzed video data to end users.

+Additionally, this project contains some reusable components, like database migration scripts and data access objects.

 ## Development